-1 In the Command Prompt window, run JiraIntegration.exe in SET_CONFIG mode to upload the configuration file to the Certify database.
+- 1 Open the Command Prompt window and navigate to the Jira Integration executable. - 2 Execute the Jira Integration executable with the SET_CONFIG mode to upload the configuration file to the Certify database.

 ...Worksoft\Certify\Client\JiraIntegration.exe SET_CONFIG c:\temp\JiraTemplate.xml